Zero-True/zero-true/README.md

   <a href="" target="_blank"><strong>Discord</strong></a>
 </p>

-## 🌐 Overview

-Welcome to **Zero True**, your go-to platform for creating beautiful and professional data-driven notebooks and applications in pure Python.
-Designed to foster collaboration and improve data accessibility, Zero True offers a rich UI library along with an intelligent code parser.
-Your notebook will always stay in sync.
+Zero True is a Python & SQL reactive computational notebook able to create beautiful and professional data-driven applications.
+Designed to foster collaboration and improve data accessibility, it offers a rich UI library and an intelligent code parser.
+Publish your apps with confidence and with ease.

 ## 📚 Table of Contents